 The 2020 pay scales can be found here: https://crm.ipsaonline.org.uk/media/2278/mps-staff-annual-salary-ranges-2020-21.pdf

 The 2021-2022 pay scales can be found here: https://www.ipsaonline.org.uk/guidance/pay-and-benefits#mps-staff-pay-ranges-202021-nonlondon-area

 The IPSA website has a lot of information about pay scales and other matters in the Personnel and Payroll section: https://www.ipsaonline.org.uk/topics/payroll-and-personnel

-For full details of the rules, please refer to Chapter 7 of the MPs’ Scheme of Business Costs and Expenses, and Section 10 of the Guidance – available at http://www.theipsa.org.uk/publications/scheme-of-mps-business-costs-expenses/.
+For full details of the rules, please refer to Chapter 7 of the MPs’ Scheme of Business Costs, and Section 10 of the Guidance – available at http://www.theipsa.org.uk/publications/scheme-of-mps-business-costs-expenses/.

 Earnings-related increases are still not awarded automatically; if your Member doesn’t make arrangements to increase your pay in line with the new scales, the onus is on you to ask him/her for an adjustment.
 At present there is no obligation on Members to comply.

 However, there is a clear obligation on your Member to review your salary annually.
 Here’s what it says in the standard permanent contract:

 “Your salary of £………. per annum will be paid monthly in arrears by IPSA.
 I will review your pay annually at the end of the financial year.
 There is no contractual obligation to increase your salary.
 Payment will also continue during any Dissolution of Parliament.
 All allowable expenses necessarily incurred by you on my behalf in the performance of parliamentary duties will be reimbursed on production of necessary receipts subject to any applicable guidance issued by IPSA from time to time.”